Our Research Portfolio

 We focus on ideas that will give us tangible results, and have translational potential, while also investing in areas that have direct impact on patients’ lives (theranostics – PRRT) and/or have been successfully applied in other types of cancers (CAR T-cell therapy).

-We continue to build on past successes in areas such as genetics/epigenetics (DAXX/ATRX), etc., and work on creating tools for the entire community (mouse models, patient-derived xenografts, organoids, cell lines, etc.).
+We continue to build on past successes in areas such as genetics/epigenetics (e.g. DAXX/ATRX mutations) and work on creating tools for the entire community (e.g. organoid/spheroids, cell lines, mouse models, patient-derived xenograft models).

-Our portfolio includes research aimed at: cracking the genetic and epigenetic code; deciphering the molecular underpinnings of NETs to discover vulnerabilities that can be exploited to interrupt NET development/progression; understanding the immune microenvironment and creating technologies that will trigger an immune response; developing reliable disease models for laboratory experiments to discover new drug targets, and determine the safety and efficacy of potential treatments, before testing in humans; advancing the effectiveness of current PRRT treatments; identifying new drug targets; discovering diagnostic/prognostic markers that can guide treatment planning and sequencing decisions, etc.
+Our portfolio includes research aimed at understanding NET genetics and epigenetics, and deciphering its molecular and cellular basis to identify vulnerabilities that can be exploited to interrupt NET development/progression.
+We wish to understand the immune microenvironment and exploit technologies that will trigger an immune response; develop reliable disease models for laboratory experiments to discover new drug targets, improve the safety and efficacy of potential treatments, identify new drug targets, and discover diagnostic/prognostic markers that can guide clinical treatments.

-While we have traditionally funded research in pancreatic and gastrointestinal NETs, we are excited to expand our portfolio to include lung carcinoids.
+While we have traditionally funded research in pancreatic and gastrointestinal NETs, we are excited to expand our portfolio to include lung carcinoids and adrenal NETs.

 For more information about our research